vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `-i`

-The datastore in which to store container image files, container VM files, and the files for the virtual container host appliance.
+The datastore in which to store container image files, container VM files, and the files for the VCH appliance.
 The `--image-store` option is **mandatory** if there is more than one datastore in your vSphere environment.
 If there is only one datastore in your vSphere environment, the `--image-store` option is not required.

+If you do not specify the `--image-store` option and multiple possible datastores exist, or if you specify an invalid datastore name, `vic-machine create` fails and suggests valid datastores in the failure message.

-If you are deploying the virtual container host to a vCenter Server cluster, the datastore that you designate in the `image-store` option must be shared by at least two ESXi hosts in the cluster.
+If you are deploying the VCH to a vCenter Server cluster, the datastore that you designate in the `image-store` option must be shared by at least two ESXi hosts in the cluster.
 Using non-shared datastores is possible, but limits the use of vSphere features such as vSphere vMotion&reg; and VMware vSphere Distributed Resource Scheduler&trade; (DRS).

-When you deploy a virtual container host, `vic-machine` creates a set of folders in the target datastore:
+When you deploy a VCH, `vic-machine` creates a set of folders in the target datastore:

-- A folder with the same name as the virtual container host, at the top level of the datastore.
-This folder contains the VM files for the virtual container host appliance.
+- A folder with the same name as the VCH, at the top level of the datastore.
+This folder contains the VM files for the VCH appliance.
+It also contains a key-value store folder for the VCH, named `kvStores`.
-- A folder named `VIC` inside the virtual container host folder.
-The `VIC` folder contains a folder that uses the UUID of the virtual container host endpoint VM as its name.
-The <code>VIC/<i>vch_uuid</i></code> folder contains a subfolder named `images`, in which to store all of the container images that you pull into the virtual container host.
+- A folder named `VIC` inside the VCH folder.
+The `VIC` folder contains a folder that uses the UUID of the VCH endpoint VM as its name.
+The <code>VIC/<i>vch_uuid</i></code> folder contains a subfolder named `images`, in which to store all of the container images that you pull into the VCH.

 You can specify a datastore folder to use as the image store in the format <code><i>datastore_name</i>/<i>path</i></code>.
 If the path to the folder that you specify does not already exist, `vic-machine create` creates it.
-In this case, `vic-machine` still creates the folder for the files of the virtual container host appliance at the top level of the datastore.
-However, `vic-machine create` creates the `VIC` folder inside the <code><i>datastore_name</i>/<i>path</i></code> folder, rather than in the same folder as the virtual container host files.
+In this case, `vic-machine` still creates the folder for the files of the VCH appliance and the key-value store at the top level of the datastore.
+However, `vic-machine create` creates the `VIC` folder inside the <code><i>datastore_name</i>/<i>path</i></code> folder, rather than in the same folder as the VCH files.

-By specifying the path to a datastore folder in the `--image-store` option, you can designate the same datastore folder as the image store for multiple virtual container hosts.
+By specifying the path to a datastore folder in the `--image-store` option, you can designate the same datastore folder as the image store for multiple VCHs.
 In this way, `vic-machine create` creates only one `VIC` folder in the datastore, at the path that you specify.
-The `VIC` folder contains one <code><i>vch_uuid</i>/images</code> folder for each virtual container host that you deploy.
-By creating one <code><i>vch_uuid</i>/images</code> folder for each virtual container host, vSphere Integrated Containers Engine limits the potential for conflicts of image use between virtual container hosts, even if you share the same image store folder between multiple hosts.
+The `VIC` folder contains one <code><i>vch_uuid</i>/images</code> folder for each VCH that you deploy.
+By creating one <code><i>vch_uuid</i>/images</code> folder for each VCH, vSphere Integrated Containers Engine limits the potential for conflicts of image use between VCHs, even if you share the same image store folder between multiple hosts.

-**NOTE**: In the current builds of vSphere Integrated Containers Engine, sharing an image store folder between multiple virtual container hosts can lead to inconsistent behavior.
-Designate a different folder for the image store for each virtual container host, or omit the datastore folder from the `--image-store` option.

 When container developers create containers, vSphere Integrated Containers Engine stores the files for container VMs at the top level of the image store, in folders that have the same name as the containers.